gstanden/scst-3.x-debian/README.md

 If you test it out, recommend using a dedicated test VM first.

-To uninstall SCST after installing with this fork:

-	sudo apt-get purge scst-dkms

-	sudo apt-get purge iscsi-scst

-	reboot

-	After reboot check:

-	ps -ef | grep scst

-	lsmod | grep scst

-	edit /etc/modules and remove scst modules

-	sudo systemctl disable scst-san

-	cd /etc/systemd/system and remove scst-san.service

-	Removal should be complete.

-	Optionally, you are now ready to reinstall again using this fork following the exact same procedure:

-		(just run the build-debian-dkms-scst.sh script as before)

-To use this to build dkms-enabled SCST on Debian-based systemd-enabled Linuxes:
+To install this to build dkms-enabled SCST on Debian-based systemd-enabled Linuxes:

 (1)   cd /home/username/Downloads (be sure "username" user has full "sudo" privileges